Encrypt anything.

 One ciphertext.
 Two control files.
 Two different truths.

 How to use these files: Store the ciphertext anywhere safe.
 Keep the real control file somewhere only you can access.
 Put the decoy control file somewhere plausible, like a notes app or a drawer.
-Under duress, hand over the decoy.
-They decrypt and get the decoy message.
-Your real data stays hidden.
+When the bytes leak (cloud breach, lost device, compromised agent), the attacker recovers the decoy.
+Your real data stays separated.

 Keep this safe.
 With this + your passwords, you get the real message back.